 - TriTip Roast

 The leanest cuts of meat have the word loin or round in the name of the cut.
 If you want the beef even leaner trim the excess fat.
-Beef contains zinc, iron, protein, a great source for B vitamins, niacin, phosphorous and selenium.
+Beef contains zinc, iron, protein, a great source of B vitamins, niacin, phosphorous and selenium.
 It also contains eight amino acids with one being CLA (Conjugated Linoleic Acid) which is believed may play a role in cancer prevention.
 It also contains more Iron than chicken or fish which is one reason anemic people are encouraged to eat more beef.

 A 3 oz serving of beef supplies over 50% of the daily protein recommended in a daily diet.
 This is also why it is very helpful to eat beef after surgery or for recovering athletes to eat beef.
 The protein and amino acids help regenerate muscles quicker and provide a faster recovery.
-With protein content of 26-27%, beef provides all eight essential amino acids that healthy bodies need.
+With a protein content of 26-27%, beef provides all eight essential amino acids that healthy bodies need.